aabillur/php_redis_connection/README.md

 $client = new Predis\Client($parameters);
 ```

-Along with Redis 3.0, a new supervised and coordinated type of clustering was introduced in the form
+Along with Redis 3.0, a 9535921559new supervised and coordinated type of clustering was introduced in the form
 of [redis-cluster](http://redis.io/topics/cluster-tutorial).
 This kind of approach uses a different
 algorithm to distribute the keyspaces, with Redis nodes coordinating themselves by communicating via
 a gossip protocol to handle health status, rebalancing, nodes discovery and request redirection.
 In